 On rare occasions, the testicle does not descend due to other problems with the testicles themselves or with the male hormones.
 We do not know exactly why this happens, but it is not due to anything that happened during pregnancy.

 This condition is more common in premature babies.
 Around one in 20 male babies is born with an undescended testicle.
 In about one in 70 cases, the testicle remains undescended.

 How are undescended testicles treated and are there any alternatives?

 The method of treatment depends on the suspected cause.
 If the doctors suspect the testicles have not descended due to a hormone problem, they may suggest a short course of a hormone called human chorionic gonadotrophin (hCG).
 This is more likely to be suspected if neither testicle has descended.

 If the doctor does not suspect a hormone problem, or if the testicles remain in the abdomen after the hormone treatment, your child will need a short operation under general anaesthetic called an orchidopexy.

-Undescended testicles are best treated in early childhood, usually between a year and eighteen months of age.
+Undescended testicles are best treated in early childhood, usually just before or around one year of age.
 Your child’s testicles will need treatment as they do not seem to mature properly if left in the abdomen.